 1. ‘Jane Digby’s Diary’ by C. R. Hurst

 This was the first book I read in the summer, as the author contacted me, and I love to read anything based on history, particularly if it involves a strong female heroine.
 Although I didn’t enjoy this book as much as I thought I would, it was brilliant to have the chance to review something for an author, as I hadn’t had chance to do any reviews throughout my first year.
-If you want to read a more in-depth review of this book, click here!

 2. ‘Everyday Sexism’ by Laura Bates

 This was such a good book, and really pushed me to read more non-fiction, as I ended up reading three non-fiction books this summer!
 I loved reading this book, and whenever I see the beautiful cover on my shelf, it reminds me of the hot summer days we had in June (which actually continued throughout the summer) and spending those days with my Uni friends.
-Click here to see more details on this fantastic book!

 3. ‘You Learn by Living’ by Eleanor Roosevelt